intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/core.md

 **Parameters:**

 * `inputShape`: Only need to specify this argument when you use this layer as the first layer of a model.
-For Scala API, it should be a [`MultiShape`](../keras-api-scala/#multishape) object that consists of two identical SingleShape.
+For Scala API, it should be a [`MultiShape`](../keras-api-scala/#shape) object that consists of two identical Single Shape.
 For Python API, it should be a list of two identical shape tuple.
 Batch dimension should be excluded.

 **Scala example:**
 ```scala